roman-milk/roman-milk.github.io/mums-portrait.md

+===

- ****** Mum's Portrait ****** bygeronimo_appleby© Jenny's back arched as her buttocks lifted from the bed, almost throwing Billy from where his mouth was still clamped tightly, his tongue coated with her goo as Jenny's climax hit.
+Jenny's back arched as her buttocks lifted from the bed, almost throwing Billy from where his mouth was still clamped tightly, his tongue coated with her goo as Jenny's climax hit.

  'Shit baby, that was so good.'
 Jenny kissed Billy when her orgasm eventually subsided and they were lying together on his bed, side by side under the sheet.